notpeter/crunchbase-data/readme.md

 # Crunchbase Data As CSV

-This data was extracted from the [Crunchbase Data Export](http://info.crunchbase.com/about/crunchbase-data-exports/).
+This data was extracted from the December 4, 2015 [Crunchbase Data Export](http://info.crunchbase.com/about/crunchbase-data-exports/).

 This repository includes unofficial CSV exports derived from the individual worksheets from crunchbase_export.xlsx.
 I previously munged the data by hand with Excel,